Jelly MDHV

 The neck and back are connected to your spine, which can become damaged in a motorcycle accident.

-A broken neck is a very dangerous injury that usually leads to paralysis or death.
+A broken neck is a severe injury that usually leads to paralysis or death.
 Neck injuries of this severity do not heal on their own.
-If you suffer this type of injury in a motorcycle accident then you will require immediate medical attention.
+If you suffer this type of injury in a motorcycle accident, then you will require immediate medical attention.

-In many cases, a broken neck can be treated with a proper brace.
+A broken neck can often be treated with a proper brace.
 The back is another common area of injury in motorcycle accidents.
 The force from the impact can cause damage to the bones, muscles, and ligaments throughout this area.

-Injuries to the spine are very serious because they can cause paralysis or severe pain for years after the initial accident.
+Injuries to the spine are severe because they can cause paralysis or severe pain for years after the initial accident.
 Injuries to the spine are usually treated with medication and physical therapy.
 In cases where the damage is severe, surgery may be needed.

 Rear-end motorcycle accident

 A rear-end motorcycle accident occurs when another vehicle hits the rear end of your motorcycle.
-This is one of the most common types of motorcycle accidents, which usually leads to serious injuries.
+This is one of the most common types of motorcycle accidents, which usually leads to severe injuries.

 There are several reasons why this type of accident happens.
 The most common reason is that the other driver was not paying attention to the road while tailgating.
 When you brake, they fail to notice and hit the rear of your vehicle.